splightplatform/terraform-provider-splight/CONTRIBUTE.md

 folder and remove the lockfile ```.terraform.lock.hcl``` from your project's working directory.

-For your convenience, a ```make clean-provider-cache``` command is provided to execute these tasks when testing the provider with a ```main.tf``` file inside the repository folder.
+For your convenience, a ```make clean-provider-cache``` command is provided to execute these tasks when testing the provider inside the repository folder.

 ### Usage

-To utilize the Splight Terraform Provider, create a main.tf file with the following content:
+To utilize the Splight Terraform Provider, create a ```main.tf``` file with the following content:

 ```hcl
 terraform {